atet/godot/README.md

 You don't need a powerful computer to develop on Godot nor do you need too much hard drive space as Godot's development environment weights in at under 150 MB while Unity can be multiple GBs.

-You will have to get used to switching back and forth between some manual drag-and-drop actions within Godot and coding in VSCode.
-This is not unique to Godot and is standard practice with other game engines like Unity as well.
+We will install two programs as you will switch back and forth between manual drag-and-drop actions in Godot and coding in VSCode during development; this is standard practice with other game engines like Unity as well.

 [Back to Top](#table-of-contents)